 Where: Sculptures on the Move will need to be installed in an outdoor public area.
 This could be a park or any areas with high visibility and easy public access.

 When: Community commitment is due by December 31st each year.
 Artist applications will be due by January 15th of each year and are selected in February.
-Sculptures will be installed in April/May of 2021.
+Sculptures will be installed in April/May of 2022.
 The term of loan is 2 years for each sculpture.

 How Much: Selected artists will be paid $1000 per year for a two-year installation process.
 During this time artwork may be for sale, but must remain onsite for the duration of the two-year loan.